-Above: Stott is the British Army Officer on the left, see: The Creation of the Cemeteries: Arnhem-Oosterbeek
+Stott is the British Army Officer on the left, see: The Creation of Arnhem-Oosterbeek Cemetery

 He was further promoted, with a step up in rank from Lieutenant Colonel to Colonel, in the second half of 1945 following the expansion of what was by then called the Western Europe Graves Service Directorate.

-During the war and in the immediate post-war world, many of the men who worked for the Graves Service had non-combatant status, being past the age of military service.
+During the Second World War and in the immediate post-war world, many of the men who worked for the Graves Service had non-combatant status, being past the age of military service.
 Most of them had served with distinction in the First World War, including Stott.

 Stott had been in his early twenties when the First World War began.
 It was while serving in France as a Temporary Second Lieutenant that he won the Military Cross.
 The medal citation given in the Supplement to the Edinburgh Gazette on 18 September 1918 says that the award was: